daniel-bogart/Banjo-Frog/README.md

 ### Gameplay
 The gameplay involves five seperate keys on the keyboard representing strings.
 Each key, correlated to a given string, must be pressed while a vertical note on a downward path crosses a horizontal plain.
-Ten points will be added to a total score for each hit, five subtracted for each wrong key press, and zero points for a miss.
+Ten points will be added to a total score for each hit, ten points subtracted for each wrong key press, and zero points for a miss.
 After the song ends and the notes stop, one of four outcomes will be displayed for the player based on their final score.
 ![gameplay](assets/images/readme_images/gameplay_photo.png)
 Less than 600 points: Poor